AdaCore/training_material/courses/static_analysis_suite/140_customization.rst

 + Uses the :toolname:`GNATcheck` rules file

-    - defined in your project file in :ada:`package Check`
+    - Defined in your project file in :ada:`package Check`

 + Messages are stored in the database